ivan-ristovic/the-godfather/README.md

 TheGodfather listens for commands inside guilds and in DM.
 However, some commands cannot be invoked in DM and vice versa.

-The commands are invoked by sending a message starting with a bot "prefix" or by mentioning the bot at the start of the message.
-The default prefix for the bot is ``!``, however you can change it using ``prefix`` command (guild specific).
+Commands are invoked by sending a message starting with the bot "prefix" or by mentioning the bot at the start of the message.
+The default prefix for the bot is ``!``, however it can be configured separately for each guild.

 For example, valid command calls are:
 ```